 At any time, you can click on the 'Rediscover Items' menu.
 This is very useful if additional mailboxes are added to your Azure AD scoping group.
 This will add mailboxes to the project and not affect what was already there.

-Licensing with coexistence is handled the same way as a standard migration project.
 Please refer to this document for details on how to purchase licenses and apply them to the mailboxes inside your project.

 Run a Pre-Stage Migration

 Running a Pre-Stage Migration of a mailbox will start the following tasks depending on your options selected in the project setup;

 - If you have requested a conversion of the Mail User contact, then MigrationWiz will convert that Mail User object to a User Mailbox, provisioning a mailbox in the backend of Microsoft 365 to accept data from the source migration during the migration process.

 - If you have requested a license to be applied, then the select license will be set on the User Mailbox.
 This will essentially allow this mailbox to be live and allow logins by that account.
 In essence, this will now be a live mailbox on the system.